GoogleCloudPlatform/solutions-viai-edge-provisioning-configuration/docs/development.md

 [super-linter](https://github.com/github/super-linter) as part of the build process.

-### Run code linting and static analysis from the command line
+### Run code linting and static analysis from the command-line

 1. Open a POSIX-compliant shell.
 1. Change your working directory to the root directory of this repository.